varya/bem-articles-tmp/start-from-project-stub.en.md

 ## Declarative JavaScript
 ###JavaScript for a block
-The `box` block borrowed from my friend's library could be animated (rolled up, for example).
+The `box` block borrowed from my friend's library supports roll up animation.
 This is its dynamic functionality coded in JavaScript.

-If you'd like to use this in `head`, change the block BEMJSON declaration, and set that mixed `box` block has a JavaScript implementation.
+If you'd like to use this in `head`, change the block BEMJSON declaration, and set that mixed `box` block uses its JavaScript implementation.

     mix: [{ block: 'box', js: true }]